Pankrti

-Pankrti (The Bastards in Slovene) are a punk rock band from Ljubljana, Slovenia, active in the late 1970s and 1980s.
-They were known for provocative and political songs.
+Pankrti ([paŋkərti], The Bastards) are a Slovenian rock band formed in Ljubljana in 1977.
+They're most known for provocative and political songs in the context of Yugoslav music.
 They billed themselves as The First Punk Band Behind The Iron Curtain (one of their songs was titled, Behind the iron curtain old broads pull red beet).
 They are one of the most important former Yugoslav punk groups and one of the first punk rock bands ever formed in a communist country.

 Biography

 Gregor Tomc and Peter Lovšin, two young men from the Ljubljana suburb of Kodeljevo, came up with the idea of forming a band in 1977.
 From the start, the band was heavily influenced by the UK punk scene.
 Tomc and Lovšin were the primary songwriters.
 Lovšin was the lead singer in the band, while Tomc came up with the band name and was the band's manager.

 The band started playing in the fall of 1977, practicing in the basement of Kodeljevo's music school, and held their first concert at Moste General middle School.
 Initially, they played covers of established punk bands, including the Sex Pistols, The Clash and New York Dolls.
 Some of the first original songs by the band that became popular were: "Za železno zaveso" (Behind the Iron Curtain), "Anarhist" (Anarchist), and "Lublana je bulana" (Ljubljana is Sick).
 They were included in the Novi Punk Val compilation album.
 They released their debut studio album "Dolgcajt" (Boredom) in 1980 and gained the status of a cult band all over former Yugoslavia.

 Their second studio album “Državni ljubimci” (State Lovers) was highly acclaimed by the public and gained an award for best Yugoslav album of the year.

 In 1984, they released their third studio album, Rdeči album (Red Album).
 The title is a pun on The Beatles' White Album, with the colour red used as a symbol of communism.
 The album featured a cover version of the famous Italian communist revolutionary song Bandiera Rossa (Red Flag), which is one of their most famous tracks.